 Net sales constitute gross sales net of estimated returns.
-Net sales include our in-store sales, our ecommerce sales and ecommerce shipping revenue.
-Information in this report with respect to comparable store sales, includes our ecommerce sales and, accordingly, information in this quarterly report with respect to comparable store sales includes ecommerce sales.
-Ecommerce sales were 1.8% and 1.2% of total sales for the periods ended May 2, 2009 and May 3, 2008.
+Net sales include our in-store sales and our ecommerce sales, which includes ecommerce shipping revenue.
+Information in this report with respect to comparable store sales includes ecommerce sales.
+Ecommerce sales were 1.6% and 1.2% of total sales for the six month periods ended August 1, 2009 and August 2, 2008.
 Sales with respect to gift cards are deferred and recognized when gift cards are redeemed.
 The amount of the gift card liability is determined taking into account our estimate of the portion of gift cards that will not be redeemed or recovered ("gift card breakage").
 Gift card breakage is recognized as revenue after 24 months, at which time the likelihood of redemption is considered remote based on our historical redemption data.

-We report "comparable store sales" based on net sales, and stores are included in our comparable store sales beginning on the first anniversary of their first day of operation.
-Changes in our comparable store sales between two periods are based on net sales of stores which were in operation during both of the two periods being compared and, if a store is included in the calculation of comparable store sales for only a portion of one of the two periods being compared, then that store is included in the calculation for only the comparable portion of the other period.
+We report "comparable store sales" based on net sales, and stores including ecommerce, are included in our comparable store sales beginning on the first anniversary of their first day of operation.
+Changes in our comparable store sales between two periods are based on net sales of stores which were in operation during both of the two periods being compared and, if a store is included in the calculation of comparable store sales for only a portion of one of the two periods being compared, then that store is included in the calculation for only the comparable portion of the corresponding period.
 When additional square footage is added to a store that is included in comparable store sales, the store remains in comparable store sales.
 There may be variations in the way in which some of our competitors and other apparel retailers calculate comparable or same store sales.
 As a result, data regarding our comparable store sales may not be comparable to similar data made available by our competitors or other retailers.

-Cost of goods sold consists of the cost of merchandise sold to customers, inbound shipping costs, ecommerce shipping costs, distribution costs, depreciation on leasehold improvements at the distribution center, buying and merchandising costs and store occupancy costs.
+Cost of goods sold consists of the cost of merchandise sold to customers, inbound shipping costs, ecommerce shipping costs, distribution costs, depreciation on leasehold improvements at our distribution center, buying and merchandising costs and store occupancy costs.
 This may not be comparable to the way in which our competitors or other retailers compute their cost of goods sold.

-Selling, general and administrative expenses consist primarily of store personnel wages and benefits, administrative staff and infrastructure expenses, store supplies, depreciation on leasehold improvements at our home office and stores, facility expenses, and training, advertising and marketing costs.
-Credit card fees, insurance, public company expenses, Sarbanes Oxley compliance expenses, stock based compensation and other miscellaneous operating costs are also included in selling, general and administrative expenses.
+Selling, general and administrative expenses consist primarily of store personnel wages and benefits, administrative staff and infrastructure expenses, store supplies, depreciation on leasehold improvements at our home office and stores, facility expenses, training, advertising and marketing costs.
+Credit card fees, insurance, public company expenses, legal expenses and other miscellaneous operating costs are also included in selling, general and administrative expenses.
 This may not be comparable to the way in which our competitors or other retailers compute their selling, general and administrative expenses.
 We expect that our selling, general and administrative expenses will, as described below, increase in future periods due in part to increased expenses associated with opening new stores.